overte-org/overte/scripts/system/domainChat/README.md

 ### Installation

-Armored Chat is preinstalled courtesy of [defaultScripts.js](https://github.com/overte-org/overte/blob/8661e8a858663b48e8485c2cd7120dc3e2d7b87e/scripts/defaultScripts.js).
+Domain Chat is preinstalled courtesy of [defaultScripts.js](https://github.com/overte-org/overte/blob/8661e8a858663b48e8485c2cd7120dc3e2d7b87e/scripts/defaultScripts.js).

 If AC is not preinstalled, or for some other reason it can not be automatically installed, you can install it manually by following [these instructions](https://github.com/overte-org/overte/blob/8661e8a858663b48e8485c2cd7120dc3e2d7b87e/scripts/defaultScripts.js) to open your script management application, and loading the script url: